-KEEP THIS PORTION FOR YOUR RECORDS
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

-, INC 3.
-Fo Al r Withhold l All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommend ALL the following: s you vot number(s) of the nominee(s) on the line below.
-1. Electi on of Directors I inees: 01) 02) 03) 04) Raynard D. Benvenuti Robert E. Brunner Christina E. Carroll João Faria 05) 06) 07) 08) Jeri J. Ha Dr. Shiha Warren A Thomas I b Kuran The !
-Board of Directors recommend ls you vot te FOR pro posals 2 and 3.
-For Against Abstain A des risory (non-binding) vote to n annrowe the compe asation of the named exec utive officers of NN Inc 2.
-Auv. (o approve are compe active officers of the hand 3.
-Advi risory (non-binding) vote to o ratify th e selection of Grant Tho registered independent public accounting firm. there Pleas Advi risory (non-binding) vote to their discretion, the proxie o ratify th e selection norized to v of Grant Thoo ote on such of ther business • ı, please
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+NN, INC с.
+For V All Vithhol All ld For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the Board ollowii of Directors recommend ng: s you vot te FOR ALL • number(s) of the nominee(s) on the line below. - 1.
+Electi on of Directors I Nomi nees: 01) 02) 03) 04) Raynard D. Benvenuti Robert E. Brunner Christina E. Carroll João Faria 05) 06) 07) 08) Jeri J. Harı Dr. Shihab Warren A. Thomas H Kuran Veltman Jr. The Board of Directors recommend ls you vo te FOR proj posals 2 a nd 3.
+For Against Abstain 2.
+Advi sory (non-binding) vote to approve the compens sation of th he name ed executiv e officers of NN, Inc. 3.
+Advi sory (non-binding) vote to ratify the e selection of f Grant Th ornton LLP as reg istered independent public accounting firm.
+NOT TE: In their discretion, the proxie s are auth norized to vo te on such other b ousiness as may properly come before the meeting or any adjournment therea νf. give full tit ng as an attorney, executor, administrator, trustee or guardian, ple r other authorized officer.
+If a partnership, please sign in partners Sig nature [PLEASE SIGN WITHIN BOX] Da ate 2 Signature (Joint Owners) Date

 Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.

 D50412-P52329